sassoz/epics-analyzer/README.md

 The process is split into several logical steps to ensure high data quality and reproducible results:

-1. **Data Collection (`jira_scraper.py`)**: Extracts raw data for the specified JIRA epics and all linked issues, storing them as individual JSON files.
+1. **Data Collection (`jira_scraper_api.py`)**: Extracts raw data for the specified JIRA epics and all linked issues via the JIRA REST API, storing them as individual JSON files.
 2. **Data Preparation (`project_data_provider.py`)**: Loads raw data for an epic, builds a dependency tree, and centrally provides all relevant information (details, activities) to the analysis modules.
 3. **Metric Analysis (`features/*_analyzer.py`)**: The `AnalysisRunner` executes each specialized analyzer.
 Each analyzer processes data from the `ProjectDataProvider` and returns a structured result with its specific metrics.
 4. **Content Analysis (`main_scraper.py`)**: An LLM is used to create a qualitative summary from the JIRA ticket content.